PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 06:23:40
+Last updated: 2024-04-07 06:24:17
-Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre